gomags/text-based-speaker-classification/README.md

 ### Dataset
 In this work, the dataset that is called -South Park, and it comes with 70896 dialogues uttered by all the characters.
 It has 4 important features – ‘Season’, ‘Episode’, ‘Character’, and ‘Line’.
-In this work, I aim to do text-based speaker classification based on the utterances in ‘Line’ and classify a speaker as one out of the closed-set 3950 unique speakers from ‘Character’.
+In this work, aim is to do text-based speaker classification based on the utterances in ‘Line’ and classify a speaker as one out of the closed-set 3950 unique speakers from ‘Character’.